Solo5/solo5/docs/building.md

     tests/run-tests.sh   # Root required to run network tests

-Note that Solo5 does not support cross-compilation; with the exception of the _muen_ target (which is not self-hosting), you should build Solo5 and unikernels on a system matching the host you will be running them on.
+Note that Solo5 does not support cross-compilation; with the exception of the _muen_ and _genode_ targets (which are not self-hosting), you should build Solo5 and unikernels on a system matching the host you will be running them on.

 ## Supported targets